 Although the fundamentalist web operation for which Ahsan worked, Azzam Publications, was based in London, it briefly utilized a server in Connecticut.
-This fact was key to the extradition of Talha Ahsan, who had never been to the United States.
+This fact was key to the extradition of Talha Ahsan, who had ever been to the United States.

 Also key was the existence of a 2003 treaty between the U.S. and the UK, which made it possible to transport Britons to the United States to stand trial without any prima facie evidence.
 In fact, the UK apparently lacked enough evidence to convict Talha Ahsan of anything under British law.
 But it also ordered his extradition to America, where standards were likely to be less exacting.

 The case was appealed to the High Court of England and Wales, to the House of Lords, and finally to the European Court of Human Rights (ECHR), which simultaneously considered the extraditions of four other terrorism suspects, including the far more notorious Abu Hamza.
 Under consideration by the Court was whether conditions in the U.S. supermax prisons where the men were likely to be held, violated the European Convention on Human Rights.